 Source: Network World

-Edge servers are described as computers for running middleware or applications that sits close to the edge of the network, where the digital world meets the real world.
-Edge servers are can be positioned in warehouses, distribution centers, and factories, as opposed to corporate headquarters.
+Edge servers are computers for running middleware or applications that sits close to the edge of the network, where the digital world meets the real world.
+Edge servers operate in warehouses, distribution centers, and factories, as opposed to corporate headquarters.

 “IoT is transforming the everyday physical objects that surround us into an ecosystem of information that will enrich our lives.
 From refrigerators to parking spaces to houses, the IoT is bringing more and more things into the digital fold every day, which will likely make the IoT a multi-trillion-dollar industry in the near future.”

 Organizations use edge computing solutions in a broad cross-section of industries, including hospitals, retailers, and logistics providers.
 Many organizations have already deployed edge computing as part of their corporate IoT strategy.
 As the velocity of IoT implementations increase, edge computing will likely become more prevalent.
 Successful functional uses of edge computer consist of: